 As with all door pull up frames, it is true that although the actual equipment can support up to 100 kilos in bodyweight, the max load also very much depends on the door frame itself. for the same reason, this pull up bar might not suitable for CrossFit-style pull ups as it could wriggle around too much on the door frame.

-Best pull up bar: best free standing pull up frame
+Best pull up bars to buy right now: best free standing pull up frame

 Should you have the space to house this beast of a home gym equipment, you should most definitely invest in the Weider Power Tower.
 As well as being able to perform pull ups and chin ups, using the Weider Power Tower, you will also be able to do knee raises (or leg raises), bodyweight dips and a wide variety of push ups, too.